MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. On **Step 6: Summary**, select **Start migration**.

-1. Select **Database migrations in progress** in the migration dashboard to view the migration in progress.
+1. Select **Database migrations in progress** in the migration dashboard to view the migration status.

     ![Screenshot of the migration dashboard on the Azure migration extension for Azure Data Studio.](../media/3-data-migration-dashboard.png)

-1. Select the database name to get further details.
+1. Select the *AdventureWorks* database name to see more details.

     ![Screenshot of the migration details on the Azure migration extension for Azure Data Studio.](../media/3-dashboard-sqldb.png)